Danger level

 Wind slab

-The conditions remain dangerous.
+The avalanche conditions remain treacherous.

 Snowpack